-Remove manometer and close all pressure test points, (Replace caps if fitted).
+Remove manometer and close pressure test point.
 Record all readings for future reference on relevant commissioning sheet.

 Check no flue gas spillage occurs from the diverter: Ref.
-BS 5440:Part1 will give guidance if required.
+BS 5440: Part 1 will give guidance if required.
 Allow system to warm up sufficiently to check operation of control thermostat.